Gordian split links in the Gehring ropelength problem: Homotopically Gordian pairs exist in every link homotopy class with 2 components

-\begin{proof} One carefully checks that the link shown in Figure~\ref{figure: 2-component gordian unlink}, parametrized as indicated in \ref{figure: circle decomposition augmented} has a suitable conjoined circle decomposition with linking number equal to zero. \end{proof}
+\begin{proof} One carefully checks that the link shown in \figref{figure: 2-component gordian unlink}, parametrized as indicated in \figref{figure: circle decomposition augmented} has a suitable conjoined circle decomposition, and that the link has linking number equal to zero. \end{proof}

-\begin{thm} For every $n \in \N$, there exists a $2$-component thick link $L$ with linking number $n$, which is a non-global, local minimum and a sink.
+\begin{thm} For every link homotopy class with $2$ components, there exists a thick link in that class which is a non-global, local minimum and a sink for ropelength.
 In particular, there are Gordian pairs in every link homotopy class with $2$ components. \end{thm}

-\begin{proof} Let $(C_1,C_2)$ be the Gordian unlink from \theoref{theorem: a Gordian unlink exists} and with parametrization indicated as in Figure~\ref{figure: circle decomposition augmented}.
+\begin{proof} By \remref{remark: linking number is a complete link invariant}, it therefore suffices to show that for every $n\in\Z$, there exists a $2$-component thick link $L$ with linking number $n$ which is a non-global, local minimum and a sink.
+It suffices to show the claim for non-negative $n$, as the linking number of a $2$-component link changes by a factor of $-1$ when changing the orientation of one of the curves in it link.\\ Let $(C_1,C_2)$ be the Gordian unlink from \theoref{theorem: a Gordian unlink exists} and with parametrization indicated as in \figref{figure: circle decomposition augmented}.
 If $n=0$, we can just take $L=(C_1,C_2)$ and we are done, so let $n\geq 1$.
-Let $C_1$ be the curve with colors yellow, green, and blue, parametrized by starting at yellow–grey breaking point of the point cluster $F$ and going along the grey segment.
+Let $C_1$ be the curve with colors yellow, green, and blue, parametrized by starting at yellow-grey breaking point of the point cluster $F$ and going along the grey segment.
 Let $S_1$ be the curve parametrizing the grey unit circle around $E$ of the sketch, parametrized with the same orientation it has as a part of $C_1$.
 Let $C_2$ be the curve with the colors red, purple, and orange, parametrized by starting at the red–grey breaking point of the point cluster $A$ and going along the grey segment.
-Let $S_2$ be the curve parametrizing the grey unit circle around $F$, parametrized with the same orientation it has as a part of $C_1$.
-Now consider $\tilde{C}_1$ defined by concatenating $k$ copies of $C_1$ and $n$ copies of $S_1$, and consider $\tilde{C}_2$ defined by concatenating $k$ copies of $C_2$ and one copy of $S_2$.\\ Let $\link(\cdot,\cdot)$ refer to the linking number of two curves.
+Let $S_2$ be the curve parametrizing the grey unit circle around $F$, parametrized with the same orientation it has as a part of $C_2$.
+Now consider $\tilde{C}_1$ defined by concatenating $k$ copies of $C_1$ and $n$ copies of $S_1$, and consider $\tilde{C}_2$ defined by concatenating $k$ copies of $C_2$ and one copy of $S_2$.
+Set $L=(\tilde{C}_1,\tilde{C}_2)$.\\ Let $\link(\cdot,\cdot)$ refer to the linking number of two curves.
 Then